 This article is the third part of a series on best practices for securely managing AWS credentials on CI/CD.
 In this article, we cover the last leg of the continuous delivery process to update your AWS resources and how to store sensitive data using Pulumi securely.

 This article is the second part of a series on best practices for securely managing AWS credentials on CI/CD.
 In this article, we go in-depth on providing AWS credentials securely to a 3rd party and introduce a Pulumi program to automate rotating access keys.

 Continuous delivery requires providing highly sensitive credentials to your deployment pipeline.
 Understanding the risks, mitigations, and best practices for handling those credentials can be difficult.
 In this guide, we describe the best practices for providing AWS credentials to a CI/CD system and to securely automate updating your cloud infrastructure using Pulumi.

-We’ve been hard at work making it easier to manage stacks, permissions, and organizations in the Pulumi Console.
+We’ve been hard at work making it easier to manage stacks, permissions, and organizations in the Pulumi Service.
 Adding new features like first-class support for stack tags, deep links into CI/CD providers, and downloadable checkpoint files.

 In this post, we showcase what’s new!

 Today we are delighted to announce the availability of Webhooks on Pulumi.
 Webhooks are a very common mechanism to enable teams to be notified or react to events.
 In Pulumi’s case, this means: notifications of infrastructure changes (be it on Kubernetes, AWS, or any other cloud); responding to those changes as part of ‘ChatOps’; or other build pipelines, to improve the delivery of cloud native infrastructure.

 Pulumi Webhooks are available for the Team and Enterprise editions of Pulumi.
 If you’re keen to try them out, start a trial of Team Edition here.